barrett203/CapstoneStudy_AdvancedGoogleAnalytics/README.md

 plt.show();
 ```
 ![Tenure](https://github.com/barrett203/CapstoneStudy_AdvancedGoogleAnalytics/blob/main/Satisfaction_ByTenure.png "Tenure")
+* Employees who left fall into two general categories: dissatisfied employees with shorter tenures and very satisfied employees with medium-length tenures.
+* Four-year employees who left seem to have an unusually low satisfaction level.
+It's worth investigating changes to company policy that might have affected people specifically at the four-year mark, if possible.
 5)Examine salary levels for different times spent at the company.
 ```
 # Set figure and axes